Jackson (song): Notable recordings

 Johnny Cash and June Carter released a version in February 1967, reaching No. 2 on the US Country charts and winning a Grammy Award in 1968 for Best Country & Western Performance Duet, Trio or Group.
 This version was reprised by Joaquin Phoenix and Reese Witherspoon, performing as Johnny Cash and June Carter, in the 2005 film Walk the Line, and also appears on the soundtrack of the 2011 film The Help.

-Nancy Sinatra and Lee Hazlewood put out their take in July 1967, hitting No. 14 on the US Chart that year.
+Nancy Sinatra and Lee Hazlewood released a version of the song in July 1967, hitting No. 14 on the US Chart that year.
 Their cover also peaked at No. 4 in South Africa.
 It also performed very well in continental Europe, where it made No. 8 in the then West Germany, No. 4 in Austria, No. 9 in the Netherlands, No. 2 in Flemish-speaking Belgium, No. 3 in French-speaking Belgium, and No. 4 in Norway.
 The song was featured in Nancy Sinatra's 1967 TV special Movin' with Nancy.

 The Australian rock band INXS included "Jackson" on the 1985 release of their Dekadance EP.
 This version featured a duet between lead singer Michael Hutchence and backing singer (and later star in her own right), Jenny Morris.

-Phil Alvin and Exene Cervenka recorded their version for Fun on Saturday Night, a 2012 album by the Blasters.
+Phil Alvin and Exene Cervenka recorded their version for Fun on Saturday Night, a 2012 album by Alvin's band, the Blasters.

-Trixie Mattel and Orville Peck did a cover in 2021, first as a single and then as part of Mattel's EP Full Coverage, Vol. 1.
+Trixie Mattel and Orville Peck released a version of the song in 2021, first as a single and then as part of Mattel's EP Full Coverage, Vol. 1.